awhitney42/YumYumDonut/README.md

 - j = 0 : PEEK(v + 0) : X coordinate of Sprite 0 (panda) : joystick was pushed left or right
 - j = 1 : PEEK(v + 1) : Y coordinate of Sprite 0 (panda) : joystick was pushed up or down

-In the middle of the expression in this statement `x = peek( v + (j - c * 2)) + d + (c * b)`, the value of **d** is added to the coordinate value retrieved by the PEEK.
+In the middle of the expression in this statement `x = peek( v + (j - c * 2)) + d - (c * b)`, the value of **d** is added to the coordinate value retrieved by the PEEK.
 If you recall from line 4, **d** will be either a positive or negative value (to move up or left for a negative value, down or right for a positive one).

-At the end of the expression, `(c * b)` is added to the coordination.
+At the end of the expression, `(c * b)` is subtracted from the coordinate.
 This value will only be non-zero if the donut sprite is selected.
-So, in the case covered here for a joystick push and panda movement, this will be zero.
+So, in the case covered here for a joystick push and panda movement, no additional amount will be subtracted.

 When completed, this statement produces an **x** value that will be a coordinate moving the panda sprite either up or down by a certain amount if the joystick was pushed in the up or down directions, or left or right by that amount if the joystick was pushed in those directions.